 Months of entry

-As a play therapist, you will help children come to terms with traumatic events in their lives through the use of play, where the child has the freedom and opportunity to express themselves by recreating their own world during their time with you.
+As a qualified play therapist, you will help children come to terms with traumatic events in their lives through the use of play, giving the child the freedom and opportunity to express themselves by recreating their own world during their time with you.

 Whether you are looking for a career change, already work in psychological therapy, social work or in medicine and want to add therapeutic play to your existing skill sets, or if you are a graduate just starting out in the field and want to refine your knowledge, this professional course, delivered in partnership with the Academy of Play and Child Psychotherapy (APAC), and accredited by the professional body Play Therapy UK, will enable you to work under supervision with individual children who have slight to moderate problems.

 Qualification and course duration

 - Student Admissions